Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-Samir Kapadia, MD, is the Director of the Sones Cardiac Catheterization Laboratories and Director of the Interventional Cardiology Fellowship Program in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine.
+Samir Kapadia, MD, is the Section Head of Invasive/Interventional Cardiology, the Director of the Sones Cardiac Catheterization Laboratories and Director of the Interventional Cardiology Fellowship Program in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine.
 He is a Professor of Medicine at the Lerner College of Medicine, Case Western Reserve University.
 He is board-certified in internal medicine, cardiology and interventional cardiology.
 As an interventional cardiologist, Dr. Kapadia has a special interest in complex coronary, structural heart disease-related cardiac interventions as well as carotid and peripheral interventions.

 A native of India, Dr. Kapadia received his medical degree with honors from Smt.
 N.H.L.M.
 Medical College in Gujarat, India, and scoring sixth highest out of 30,000 pre-med students on the state boards.
 He completed his internship and residency in internal medicine at Baylor College of Medicine in Houston, where he was named Outstanding Resident.
 He came to Cleveland Clinic for a fellowship in cardiology and stayed on for a fellowship in interventional cardiology, and during this time he became Chief Interventional Fellow.
 Dr. Kapadia was appointed to Cleveland Clinic in 2003 as a staff interventional cardiologist.